Ronnie O'Sullivan pays wonderful tribute to Diego Maradona - Pundit Arena

 Tributes have been flooding in for the World Cup-winning captain, who was the best player of his generation and considered by many to be the greatest footballer of all time.

-O’Sullivan, the seven-time world snooker champion, has paid a touching tribute to the former Napoli forward.
+O’Sullivan, the six-time world snooker champion, has paid a touching tribute to the former Napoli forward.

 O’Sullivan’s tribute to Maradona.